joaofabro/FLIE/README.md

 These "Rules" can then be aggregated into a "Fuzzy Controller".
 The code for the "simplest" fuzzy control system is depicted bellow:

 //------------------------------
+// Simple Example of use (save this excerpt and compile it together with the library - the easyest way is to just save this
+// code with the name "flie.cpp"
+// Joao Alberto Fabro, fabro@utfpr.edu.br, 05/2018

 #include "flie.h"

 fuzzy_control fc;